ng-docs/angular-cn/aio/content/tutorial/index.md

 If you're completely new to Angular, you might want to try the [**Try it now**](start) quick-start application first.
 It is based on a ready-made  partially-completed project, which you can examine and modify in the StackBlitz interactive development environment, where you can see the results in real time.

-The "Try it" tutorial covers the same major topics &mdash;components, template syntax, routing, services, and accessing data using HTTP&mdash; in a condensed format, following the most current best practices.
+The "Try it" tutorial covers the same major topics —components, template syntax, routing, services, and accessing data using HTTP— in a condensed format, following the most current best practices.

 </div>